300-Hour Advanced Yoga Teacher Training

 Dates: 20–22 August 2027 (In person) | 17–19 September 2027 (In person) | 9–10 October 2027 (In person)

 Focus: This is the most practical module in the programme.
-Over four intensive weekends, you will develop the observation skills that separate good teachers from exceptional ones — the ability to read a body quickly and accurately, identify limitations and strengths, and make smart decisions in real time.
+Over three intensive weekends, you will develop the observation skills that separate good teachers from exceptional ones — the ability to read a body quickly and accurately, identify limitations and strengths, and make smart decisions in real time.

 Modifications, props, and accessibility are treated as core skills, not afterthoughts.
 Progressions and regressions are taught systematically so you always know where to take a student next.
 Hands-on assisting is covered in depth — technique, timing, consent, and the ethical responsibilities that come with touch.
 Common injuries and physical limitations are studied so you can teach with both creativity and appropriate caution.
 The module closes with a final practical assessment, and most students describe it as one of the most confidence-building experiences of their teaching career.